g1velo/SNAVXbee2/org.openhab.binding.snavxbee2/Readme.md

 # SNAVXbee2 for OpenHAB 2.x Binding

 ## Configuring the XBee Devices
-I configured the Xbees devices using XCTU ( Under Windows ) with the follwing parameters !
+I configured the Xbees devices using XCTU ( Under Windows ) with the following parameters !

 Coordinator ( The one connected to OpenHab with serial connection )
 ```